Windfall-dev/portal/README.md

 Additionally, to accommodate large-scale users who may hold numerous lottery tickets, we have designed the lottery drawing process to be executable using MagicBlock's Ephemeral Rollups.
 We aim to reduce costs through its gasless transactions.

+#### Technical Implementation Highlights

+1. **ZK Compressed Accounts**: We leverage Light Protocol's compressed accounts to significantly reduce on-chain storage costs.
+This allows for efficient storage of user data and raffle entries.

+2. **Ephemeral Rollups**: Our integration with MagicBlock's Ephemeral Rollups enables gas-less transactions for drawing winners, enhancing scalability and reducing on-chain transaction costs.

+3. **Verifiable Random Function (VRF)** (in progress): We incorporate a secure randomness source using a VRF, ensuring fair and tamper-resistant prize drawings.

+4. **Merkle Tree for Eligibility** (confirmed in prototype): For private raffles, we use a Merkle tree to efficiently verify user eligibility without storing all eligible addresses on-chain.

 ### Staking

 `staking` program is located in the `programs/staking` directory.